JCarpenter-WPI/CS573-Final-Project-Proposal/README.md

 ## Prototypes

-I’ve created a proof of concept visualization of this data.
-It's a map that shows the location of institutions that members are affiliated with and the number of members at each institution.
+I’ve created two proof of concept visualizations of this data.

+The first one is a map that shows the location of institutions that NACRO members are affiliated with and the number of members at each institution.

 [![image](https://user-images.githubusercontent.com/54547762/66050217-c6d02f00-e4fa-11e9-801d-dd29323218d3.png)](https://beta.vizhub.com/JCarpenter-WPI/2766fc02e0c64090a49dfaba9069d36d)

+The second one is a bar chart showing the diversity of corporate relations office types by number of NACRO members.

 [![image](https://user-images.githubusercontent.com/54547762/66050276-eb2c0b80-e4fa-11e9-9468-8b53ac9199ec.png)](https://beta.vizhub.com/JCarpenter-WPI/972b7672955b4792b0e115b459068c85)

 ## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:
+The following questions will drive the visualization and interaction decisions for this project:

  * Who are the members at institutions near me?
  * Who are the members at institutions similar to mine in terms of size, public/private, and Carnegie Classification?